Jacopo-vitale/HTransformer1D/README.md

 </p>

 So the whole architecture is similar to a _Visual Transformer_ for classification tasks.
+The _core_ of the system is the **Transformer**.
+This _Deep Learning_ system is based on the paper [Zhu and Soricut](https://doi.org/10.48550/arXiv.2107.11906).
+This architecture is being modified in oder to be able to classify long sequence of data (8684 genes for men patients).

 # Results
 MCC Score based results listed here below.